 Master of Public Administration (MPA)

-In public administration, there's an increasing demand for professionals who have the competencies needed to oversee work environments that flourish outside the traditional boundaries of business, such as healthcare, nonprofit and government sectors.
-Keller's specialized Master of Public Administration degree can help advance your career potential by providing a comprehensive education that also emphasizes practical application.
+In public administration, professionals oversee work environments that flourish outside the traditional boundaries of business, such as healthcare, nonprofit and government sectors.
+Keller's Master of Public Administration degree can help you gain the competencies you need by providing a comprehensive education that also emphasizes practical application.
 Focusing on the development of leadership and team-building abilities, our Master of Public Administration degree coursework addresses essential topics including human resources, budgeting and accounting, project management and public policy formulation and implementation.

-To further focus your Master's in Public Administration degree program you will need to choose one of three emphases: Healthcare Management, Government Management or Nonprofit Management.
-Customized to your specific interests, our Master of Public Administration degree can help you achieve your professional goals in any one of these expanding fields.
+To further focus your Master's in Public Administration degree program you will need to choose one of two emphases: Healthcare Management or Government Management.
+Customized to your specific interests, our Master of Public Administration degree is designed to help you achieve your professional goals in any one of these expanding fields.

 *For a full list of DeVry University's business and accounting degree programs accredited by ACBSP, please see the Accreditation page.